 WHEN: December 5-7, 2018

-TICKETS: There are various ticket options – for the entire summit or a la carte sessions; for students etc. All details TBD.
+TICKETS: There are various ticket options – for the entire summit or a la carte sessions; for New Mexico journalists; for journalism students etc. Registration opens August 24, 2018.

 Join the Santa Fe Council on International Relations in December to explore the essential connections between journalism and democracy – between truth and power.
-In concert with the Committee to Protect Journalists (CPJ), the International Women’s Media Foundation (IWMF), and various regional and local partners, the Journalism Under Fire media summit will offer up world-class speakers, journalists, and case studies exploring press freedoms and the turbulent dynamics of today’s media – from the global to the local, from cyberspace to campus newsrooms.
-Alongside cutting-edge intellectual dialogue will be photojournalist exhibits, political cartoons (and cartoonists), workshops, advocacy campaigns, virtual reality games, music, film, and food.
+In concert with the Committee to Protect Journalists (CPJ), the International Women’s Media Foundation (IWMF), the Santa Fe New Mexican, and various regional and local partners, the Journalism Under Fire media summit will offer up world-class speakers, journalists, and case studies exploring press freedoms and the turbulent dynamics of today’s media – from the global to the local, from cyberspace to campus newsrooms.
+Alongside cutting-edge intellectual dialogue will be photojournalist exhibits, political cartoons (and cartoonists), workshops, advocacy campaigns, a virtual reality simulation, music, film, and food.
 With the incomparable Santa Fe as backdrop, Journalism Under Fire will bring together some extraordinary thought – and action – leaders.

 We’ll make announcements on a monthly basis of speakers as they’re confirmed.